-Initially, the Netropy system has a single configured user, admin, with no password.
-Additional users can be added or deleted by the admin user through the Administration window of the GUI or through the CLI.
+Initially, the Netropy system has a single configured user, admin, password, admin.
+Additional users can be added or deleted by the admin user through the Administration window of the GUI.
 Passwords for each user can be set or cleared by the individual user or by admin.
-Usernames and passwords created in either the GUI or through the CLI apply to access to both the GUI and CLI.
-LDAP server can also be used for user authentication.
+LDAP server can also be used for user authentication, but needs to be configured using CLI.